AndriiKot/freeCodeCamp/steps/__02__step__/README.md

 Step  2

+Step  2

+In
-In your form,
+your form,
 users will
 be able
+to
-to input a
+input a
 number which
 represents their
+daily
-daily calorie budget.
+calorie budget.
 Create
 a label
 element, give
+it
-it a for
+a for
 attribute set
 to budget
+and
-and the text
+the text
 Budget, then
 create an
+input
-input element with
+element with
 the id
 set to
 budget.

       </details>